herraa1/JFF-TMSHAT/README.md

 [<img src="images/pcbway-logo-small.jpg" width="128"/>](https://www.pcbway.com).

-The fabrication of the *Build1* PCB prototypes has been kindly sponsored by [PCBWay](https://www.pcbway.com), a global quality-focused PCB manufacturer which provides [sponsorship](https://www.kicad.org/sponsors/sponsors/) for the [KiCad project](https://www.kicad.org) as well as many educational and [open source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) projects.
+The fabrication of the *Build1* mainboard 1.1b-TMSHAT, Hat-TMSRGBv2 and Hat-TMSRGBCustom PCB prototypes has been kindly sponsored by [PCBWay](https://www.pcbway.com), a global quality-focused PCB manufacturer which provides [sponsorship](https://www.kicad.org/sponsors/sponsors/) for the [KiCad project](https://www.kicad.org) as well as many educational and [open source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) projects.

 KiCad is the open source [EDA](https://en.wikipedia.org/wiki/Electronic_design_automation) platform of choice used to design the hardware circuitry provided in the JFF-TMSHAT project.